 Famous New Hampshire People

 This northern New England state has been home to many famous people.
 From baseball stars to inventors, poets to politicians, New Hampshire is where the following well-known people and celebrities were born or called home.
-Please share your NH people suggestions and comments.
-To feature your NH business, contact us.
+Share your NH people suggestions.
+To feature your NH business in NH Living, contact us.

 |Barbara Ann Cochran (born 1951) Barbara was an Olympic gold medalist in slalom skiing event at the 1972 Olympic Games.|